Blog > Category > Posted: 2019-Aug-23, Updated: 2023-Apr-25

 Ask your window expert which option best suits your specific installation.

-A flush mount window option is often used in a home that has vinyl j- channel window finishing application (vinyl siding) or where windows are mounted inside a brick, stone or other material frames.
+A flush mount window option is often used in a home that has vinyl j- channel window finishing application (vinyl siding) or where windows are mounted inside a brick, stone or other material frame.
 It is an option intended not to have any trim application at all, however, it often entails the use of a very thin outer frame, secured by caulking and covering the thin gap between the vinyl j-channel or the brick and the window edge.

 If you choose to do a flush mount with a j-channel, remember, to finish up and seal the window gap, caulking will need to be applied, and if your window is a different colour than your vinyl, then the contrast between the caulking and your window may be as cleanly finished than you would expect.